From Blacksmithing to Auto Body Repair: A Guy Who Knew How to Change With the Times

 by Paula Bosse

-I stumbled across the above photo in an old Dallas Morning News and actually recognized the building which is still standing on Main Street in Deep Ellum — and it still looks very much the same.
+The building seen above in a photo from the 1920s is still standing on Main Street in Deep Ellum — and it still looks very much the same.
 It goes back to at least the 1910’s and has most recently been an art gallery/production studio; when I went to see a gallery show there several months ago, I was almost more interested in the building than in the art.
 It’s pretty cool.

-As the horse-shoeing business began to slack off, the owner — an early automobile enthusiast — shrewdly made the transition from blacksmith to auto body repair guy.
+As the horse-shoeing business began to slack off, the owner — an early automobile enthusiast named Gus Henderson, Sr. — shrewdly made the transition from blacksmith to auto body repair guy.
 His business expanded and he made the move to Main Street.

-Below is a photo of the building today, still pretty much the same.
+Below is what the building looks like today, still pretty much the same.
 The word at the top is “springs” which can be explained by there having been a “spring specialist” at that address for several years (the Carlton Auto Spring Co., later bought out by the Standard Spring & Axle Co.), but I’m not sure what the “Carson” refers to — anyone know?
 (Should it be “Carlton”?)

 I’m always happy to see these old buildings still in use a hundred years after they were built — a sad rarity for Dallas.
 Thank you, Deep Ellum!